Sage Privacy Policy

 • Usage Data includes information about how you use our Services.

 We may also collect, use and share Aggregated Data such as statistical or demographic data for any purpose.
 Aggregated Data may be derived from your Personal Information but is not considered Personal Information as this data does not directly or indirectly reveal your identity.
-However, if we combine or connect Aggregated Data with your Personal Information so that it can directly or indirectly identify you, we treat the combined data as Personal Information which will be used in accordance with this Policy.
+However, if we combine or connect Aggregated Data with your Personal Information so that it can directly or indirectly identify you, we treat the combined data as Personal Information which will be used in accordance with this privacy notice.

 Retention.
 For each of these categories of Personal Information, we will retain the information as long as is reasonably necessary to fulfill the purpose for which it was collected, to comply with applicable laws and regulations, and/or to support any claim, defense, or declaration in a case or before a jurisdictional and/or administrative authority, arbitration, or mediation panel.

 Information You Provide To A Third Party.
-The Services may include links and plug-ins to websites operated by third parties such as Twitter, Facebook, and Instagram buttons (“Third-Party Sites”).
-Sage Truck Driving Schools does not control any Third-Party Sites and is not responsible for any information they may collect.
+The Services may include links and plug-ins to websites operated by third parties such as X, Facebook, and Instagram buttons (“Third-Party Sites”).
+Sage does not control any Third-Party Sites and is not responsible for any information they may collect.
 The information collection practices of a Third-Party Site are governed by its privacy policy.
 It is your choice to enter any Third-Party Site.
 We recommend that you read its privacy policy if you choose to do so.

 Children’s Privacy.
 The Services are intended for adult use only and is not directed towards children, minors, or anyone under the age of 16.
 If you are under the age of 13, you are not authorized to provide us with any Personal Information.
 If the parent or guardian of a child under 13 believes that the child has provided us with any Personal Information, the parent or guardian of that child should contact us at the email address below and ask to have this Personal Information deleted from our files.